afgomez/sublime/Packages/AdvancedNewFile/README.md

 To use the above alias, when specifying a new file enter `Desktop:testDir/testFile`, which would then create a file at `<home_directory>/Desktop/testDir/testFile`.

+##### Platform Specific Aliases
+You can also create aliases that are platform specific.
+These follow a similar set of rules as aliases.
+However, rather than specifying a string path to use, a dictionary is specified.
+This dictionary may contains the following keys: `windows`, `linux`, and `osx`.
+The path for this particular alias will be used based on the operating system in use.
+If the same alias is specified in both `alias` and `os_specific_alias`, the path in `os_specific_alias` will be used.

+Sample OS Specific Aliases:

+    {
+        "os_specific_alias": {
+            "subl_packages" {
+                "windows": "~\\AppData\\Roaming\\Sublime Text 2\\Packages",
+                "linux": "~/.config/sublime-text-2/Packages",
+                "osx": "~/Library/Application Support/Sublime Text 2/Packages"
+            }
+        }
+    }

 ##### Predefined Aliases
 ###### Top level folders in window
 Top level folders can be specified by typing in the name of the folder followed by a colon.
 Then specify the path as you would normally.